windnode/WindNODE_ABW/docs/scenarios.rst

 The generation capacity fundamentally derives from two studies.
 For the year 2035 we follow the assumptions by the Netzentwicklungsplan 2035 (2021) :cite:`NEP2021`.
-For the climate neutral scenario, which might be in 2050, the scenarios base on a Studie by Fraunhofer ISE :cite:`ISE2020`.
+For the climate neutral scenario, which might be in 2050, the scenarios base on a study by Fraunhofer ISE :cite:`ISE2020`.
 For reference and as basis for data preparation of future scenarios *NEP* and *ISE*, a scenario for the status quo is defined.
 Demand and generation is expected to remain the same as in 2017 in this scenario.